-Figure 7.10: Initial state of Data Entry Section
+Figure 7.10: Initial state of Data Entry section

 Applying graphical design principles in UI design

 Principles of graphical design give designers a set of guidelines for how to design visually appealing compositions that create wonderful user experiences.
-By following basic principles of design like Contrast, Repetition, Alignment and Proximity (C.R.A.P.) you can create UIs that people love to use.
+By following basic principles of design like Contrast, Repetition, Alignment, and Proximity (C.R.A.P.), you can create UIs that people love to use.
 A gist of the C.R.A.P. principles is given in Figure 7.11: